kamranayub/kamranayub.github.io/source/_posts/2016-02-02-typewriter.markdown

 ---
 layout: post
 title: "Using Typewriter to Strongly-Type Your Client-Side Models and Services"
-date: 2016-02-02 07:00:00 -0600
+date: 2016-02-03 20:08:00 -0600
 comments: true
-published: false
+published: true
 categories:
 - Javascript
 - Typescript
 - Typewriter
+- Visual Studio
 - C#
 - Knockout.js
 ---

-I've recently discovered [Typewriter for Visual Studio](http://frhagn.github.io/Typewriter/index.html) and since then I've been using it in all my projects, at work and at home.
+I've recently discovered [Typewriter for Visual Studio](http://frhagn.github.io/Typewriter/index.html), a T4-style code-generator specifically meant for generating Typescript files.
+I've been using it since in all my projects, at work and at home.
 It's just **so** good.
 Let me explain what Typewriter does and why it's so awesome.

 <!-- more -->

-## The setting
+## Setting the stage

 It's 2016.
 The web app you're working on is a mix of Javascript, C#, and controllers for MVC or Web API.
 Your solution looks something like this: